GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/02.811-820/04.We-Walk-by-Faith/docs.md

 ---
+title: |
-title: 814.
-We Walk by Faith
+    814. We Walk by Faith - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 814.
+We Walk by Faith.
+'Tis by the faith of joys to come We walk thro' deserts dark as night; Till we arrive at heav'n, our home, Truth is our guide, and faith our light.
+    keywords:  |
-    keywords: Christ in Song, We Walk by Faith, &#039;Tis by the faith of joys to come,
+        Christ in Song, adventhymnals, advent hymnals, We Walk by Faith, 'Tis by the faith of joys to come.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 814. WE WALK BY FAITH
+####  Christ in Song,

 ```txt
 1.